VictorAuYeung/AI-Chatbot/README.md

 * This prompt expects a response that has **line breaks**, e.g. song lyrics, poems, stories, etc. <br>

 ## Benefits
-These are some of the benefits of using the pre-trained LLM model and also the implementation of chat history and contextual input into the project.
+There are some benefits of using a pre-trained LLM model, as well as implementing chat history and contextual input features.
 ### 1. Fast Performance
 * This project uses HuggingFace's Inference API, as well as a less intensive 7b model.
 Hence, response generation is relatively quick and inexpensive, and may be suitable for most end-users. (e.g. website support, knowledgebase support, ticket support etc.)